 Junking Your Toyota

 It’s a fact that if you put enough miles on any vehicle, it’s going to wear out and be far more costly to repair than you’d like to spend.
 Plus, even a Toyota won’t fetch very much as a used car once it wears down, meaning it would be more logical to junk it than to sell it.
-If the time has finally come to junk a Toyota, consult with I Buy Junk Vehicles first to ensure you get top dollar when selling it to them.
+If the time has finally come to junk a Toyota, consult contact us at BJV today to ensure you get top dollar when selling it to them.